thetinyspark/barista/README.md

 # Technical stack

-The entire project is written in Typescript: https.://www.typescriptlang.org/.
+- The entire project is written in Typescript: https.://www.typescriptlang.org/.

-The unit test framework is Jasmine: https://jasmine.github.io/.
+- The unit test framework is Jasmine: https://jasmine.github.io/.

-The project uses webpack as module bundler: https://webpack.js.org/.
+- The project uses webpack as module bundler: https://webpack.js.org/.

 # Documentation

-Barista is a pedagogic project initiated by the Moocaccino community.
+Barista is a pedagogic project initiated by the Moocaccino community:

-You can find the whole creation process, step by step, on the Youtube channel: https://www.youtube.com/channel/UChURQuW24XwekTrbvjgY7WA.
+- The technical documentation is in the "docs" directory.

-You can ask for help to the memberson te discord: https://discordapp.com/invite/WUfVsrz
+- You can follow the whole creation process, on the youtube channel: https://www.youtube.com/channel/UChURQuW24XwekTrbvjgY7WA.

-The technical documentation is in the "docs" directory
+- Don't hesitate to ask for help on the discord: https://discordapp.com/invite/WUfVsrz